Struggling to decide between Weebly and Shopify? Don’t worry; you have all the answers you seek in this post.

 Writing and publishing content for your blog on Shopify is much easier than on Weebly.

-While you can manually write page titles, add content categories, and write meta descriptions in Weebly, Shopify provides more SEO content features and makes it easier to access than Weebly.
+While you can manually write page titles, add content categories, and write meta descriptions in Weebly, Shopify provides more on-page SEO tools and makes it easier to access than Weebly.

 Another win for Shopify is that it has a feature that lets you send draft content preview links to anyone for feedback.
 This is a helpful feature for collaboration and letting others contribute to your success even as they are not part of your Shopify store team.

-Another area Shopify has done well as the better option between Weebly and Shopify is support.
+Another area in which Shopify has done well, as well as the best option between Weebly and Shopify, is support.

 Weebly help center for free users, and the personal account plan is limited to community forums, email, and chat support.
 If phone support is more convenient, upgrade to the Professional plan and higher.